 In order to play it safe, if you’re open to sleeping with someone you’re casually dating, always pack some form of contraception before heading out on a date.
 For women, birth control pills are a widely popular and effective solution for preventing pregnancy as long as it’s consumed regularly each day.

 For men, on the other hand, condoms are the most practical method for staying sexually-safe.
 However, if you’re still worried about getting an STD or an STI, you should make it a point to communicate with your partner about each other’s sexual health history.
+Although there are supplements like Herpagreens that can treat the common symptoms of herpes, it is still important to remember to practice safe sex.

 This will not only alleviate your concerns, but also provide clarity on the best methods of contraception to use during intercourse.